ben-75/abra-idea-plugin/README.md

   ## Installation

-  The Qupla plugin can be installed manually or it can be build from sources.
+  The Qupla plugin can be installed manually, downloaded from jetbrain plugin repositories, or it can be build from sources.

    ### Manual Install